itslatikajoshi/lj-crud-app/README.md

 - **PHP**: Backend scripting language.
 - **MySQL**: Relational database management system for storing data.
 - **HTML/CSS/JavaScript**: Frontend for user interface and styling.
+- **jQuery DataTables**: Plugin for pagination, sorting, and searching functionality.

+## Usage

+1. Log in using your credentials to access the CRUD functionalities.

+2. Navigate through the application to manage contacts:
+   - Create: Add new contacts using the provided form.
+   - Read: View paginated list of contacts with search and sorting capabilities.
+   - Update: Edit existing contact information.
+   - Delete: Remove unwanted contacts from the database.

+3. Log out to securely end your session and prevent unauthorized access.

 ## Installation